-This Report examines 28 U.S.C. § 1500, a statute that restricts the jurisdiction of the United States Court of Federal Claims (CFC).3 Section 1500 is unfair to plaintiffs suing the United States.
-The statute leads to dismissal of cases for reasons unrelated to their merits, while serving little valid purpose.
-Contrary to the general rule that applies to other kinds of plaintiffs,4 Section 1500 may require plaintiffs suing the United States to elect among claims, and it may cause them to lose potentially meritorious claims.
-The statute has been strongly criticized by judges, lawyers, and academics.
-It causes results that are unjust and irrational.
-It should be repealed.
+This Report examines 28 U.S.C. § 1500, a statute that restricts the jurisdiction of the United States Court of Federal Claims (CFC).3 -Section 1500 is a procedural trap for unwary unfair to plaintiffs.
+It suing the United States.
+The statute leads to dismissal of cases for reasons unrelated to their merits, while serving nolittle valid purpose.
+Contrary to the general rule that